danielpastor97/mlcg-tk/examples/README.md

 This procedure will loop over all of the sample names in specified by the `names` option.
 For each instance, it will load the atomistic coordinates, forces, and structures and map these to a lower resolution specified in the input file (this allows for various resolutions and CG embeddings to be used).
 Then, using the PriorBuilders listed in `prior_builders`, the script will generate a neighbourlist for each molecule, so long as the prior builders are implemented in `prior_gen.py` and their specific neighbour list builders are implemented in `prior_nls.py`.

+Keep in mind that the priors are assumed to be in [kcal/mol] at the fitting stage so raw forces should be transformed to [kcal/mol/angstrom].

 #### 2) Computing statistics and fitting priors

 Command: